World-Class Research Spaces

 The Cell and Immunobiology Core is focused on providing the best tools to achieve the best research.
 Services include a supply center, tissue culture lab, flow cytometry facility and Seahorse analyzer.More about the Cell and Immunobiology Core

-The DNA Core Facility provides cost-effective, timely genomic services to UM system investigators, external academic researchers and commercial entities.
-Facility staff educate and train researchers and students in the use of sequencing technologies with a focus toward implementation of emerging technologies to enhance future research capabilities.More about the DNA Core
+The Genomics Technology Core provides cost-effective, timely genomic services to UM system investigators, external academic researchers and commercial entities.
+Facility staff educate and train researchers and students in the use of sequencing technologies with a focus toward implementation of emerging technologies to enhance future research capabilities.More about the Genomics Technology Core

 Electron Microscopy Core